 The problem with diagnosing a dog eye stye is that you might be wrong.
 Dogs are prone to any number of eye conditions that could easily be mistaken for something else.
 This is true in the initial stages of infection before symptoms become full-blown.

 Common Conditions That Could be Mistaken For a Dog Eye Stye

 General Eye Infection:

 Dogs can get irritated or mildly infected eyes from any number of things.
-All it takes is a little rough play with another dog, or a gust of wind blowing debris into his eyes.
-If bacteria is present, your dog’s eyes will likely have discharge.
+All it takes is a little rough play with another dog or a gust of wind blowing debris into his eyes.
+If bacteria are present, your dog’s eyes will likely have discharge.
 You will notice your dog pawing at his eyes and squinting.
 He might be sensitive to light and have red eyes.

 In-growing eyelids, also known as “entropion”, occur when the eyelids fold inward.
 This condition affects puppies and older dogs.
 A type of surgical treatment called “eyelid tacking” trains the eye to continue growing properly after surgery.
 In the Twitter image below, the veterinarian is treating a patient who has an in-growing eyelid.